pixelspark/catena/Documentation/Implementation.md

 ### Canonical form

-Transactions contain an invoker public key, a counter and an SQL statement and a signature.
+Transactions contain an invoker public key, the database name, a counter and an SQL statement and a signature.
 The signature is based on the public key, counter and SQL statement, serialized in a particular way.
 Transactions can be stored and transmitted in many different formats (usually JSON).
 In order to validate a transaction's signature, the 'data to be signed' is reconstructed from the data, after which the signature is verified against that data.

 Every statement that is accepted as valid by the Catena parser maps to exactly one equivalent valid statement (the 'canonical form').
 Transactions are required to contain only these canonical SQL statements.